Further results on Hilbert's Tenth Problem: Introduction

 Thus $\exists$ over $\N$ and $\exists$ over $\Z$ are decidable.
-It is not known whether $\exists^2$ over $\N$ or $\exists^2$ over $\Z$ is decidable, though A. Baker [B68] showed that if $F[x,y]\in\Z[x,y]$ is irreducible, homogeneous and of degree at least three then for any $m\in\Z$ there is an effective algorithm to find integral solutions of the equation $F(x,y)=m$.
-Baker [B68], Matiyasevich and Robinson [MR] believed that $\exists^3$ over $\N$ is undecidable.
+It is not known whether $\exists^2$ over $\N$ or $\exists^2$ over $\Z$ is decidable, though A. Baker \cite{B68} showed that if $F[x,y]\in\Z[x,y]$ is irreducible, homogeneous and of degree at least three then for any $m\in\Z$ there is an effective algorithm to find integral solutions of the equation $F(x,y)=m$.
+Baker \cite{B68}, Matiyasevich and Robinson \cite{MR} believed that $\exists^3$ over $\N$ is undecidable.

 As the original HTP is about integral solutions of polynomial Diophantine equations, it is natural to ask for the smallest $\mu\in\Z^+=\{1,2,3,\ldots\}$ such that $\exists^{\mu}$ over $\Z$ is undecidable.
 In view of Lagrange's four-square theorem, if $\exists^n$ over $\N$ is undecidable, then so is $\exists^{4n}$ over $\Z$.
 This can be made better.
-By the Gauss-Legendre theorem on sums of three squares (cf. [N96, pp.\, 17-23]), the number $4m+1$ with $m\in\N$ can be written as the sum of two even squares and an odd square.
-It follows that for any integer $n$ we have
+By the Gauss-Legendre theorem on sums of three squares (cf. \cite[pp.\, 17-23]{N96}), the number $4m+1$ with $m\in\N$ can be written as the sum of two even squares and an odd square.
+It follows that for any integer $m$ we have

-Therefore the undecidability of $\exists^n$ over $\N$ implies the undecidability of $\exists^{3n}$ over $\Z$, thus S. P. Tung [T85] obtained the undecidability of $\exists^{27}$ over $\Z$ from the 9 unknowns theorem.
-Tung [T85] asked whether 27 here can be replaced by a smaller number.
-In 1992 the author [S92b] showed for any $n\in\Z^+$ that if $\exists^n$ over $\N$ is undecidable then so is $\exists^{2n+2}$ over $\Z$, thus he obtained the undecidability of $\exists^{20}$ over $\Z$ from the 9 unknowns theorem.
-The author announced in [S92a, S92b] that $\exists^{11}$ over $\Z$ is undecidable, however the details of the whole sophisticated proof appeared in his 1992 PhD thesis [S92] has not been published before.
+Therefore the undecidability of $\exists^n$ over $\N$ implies the undecidability of $\exists^{3n}$ over $\Z$, thus Tung \cite{T85} obtained the undecidability of $\exists^{27}$ over $\Z$ from the 9 unknowns theorem.
+Tung \cite{T85} asked whether 27 here can be replaced by a smaller number.
+In 1992 Sun \cite{S92b} showed for any $n\in\Z^+$ that if $\exists^n$ over $\N$ is undecidable then so is $\exists^{2n+2}$ over $\Z$, and thus he obtained the undecidability of $\exists^{20}$ over $\Z$ from the 9 unknowns theorem.
+The author announced in \cite{S92a, S92b} that $\exists^{11}$ over $\Z$ is undecidable, however the whole sophisticated proof appeared in his PhD thesis \cite{S-PhD} has not been published before.

-HTP over the field $\Q$ of rational numbers remains open.
-In 2016 J. Koenigsmann [K] showed that $\Q\sm\Z$ is Diophantine over $\Q$, which improves Robinson's famous work [Ro49] (see [FW] for an excellent introduction).
-There are also lots of research works on extended HTP over various rings and fields, see the book of A. Shlapentokh [Sh07].
+HTP over the field $\Q$ of rational numbers remains open, but Robinson \cite{Ro49} showed that the first-order theory of rational numbers is undecidable (see D. Flath and S. Wagon \cite{FW} for an excellent introduction and J. Koenigsmann \cite{K} for recent progress).
+There are also lots of research works on extended HTP over various rings and fields (see, e.g., J. Denef \cite{De75, De78}, Denef and L. Lipshitz \cite{DL}, and A. Shlapentokh \cite{Sh}).